nicknytko/cs555-final-project/Readme.md

 For our domain, we take an elongated rectangle with a cylinder cut out in the middle.
 The fluid is expected to flow around this obstacle.

 ![](example-out.png)

+Note the finite element assembly code is woefully unoptimized and may benefit greatly from careful vectorisation (by converting all operation to matrix-matrix/matrix-vector products, for example).
+Still, I hope someone finds it useful or interesting to look it.